If you are wondering If it is safe for you to drink Thai iced tea during Pregnancy the good news is that it can be consumed in moderation.

 On average, there are 12 to 18 milligrams of caffeine but some are significantly lower.

-The American Pregnancy Association advises that women who are pregnant should not consume more than 200 mg of coffee per day.
+The American Pregnancy Association advises that women who are pregnant should not drink tea with more than 200 mg of coffee per day.
 200 mg is 1-2 standard cups of coffee, depending on the strength.

 As you can see, if you have one Thai iced tea a day you can keep within your daily caffeine limit.